Degrees and Certifications:

 Mrs. Tiffany Wilson

 Hey everybody!
-I am the Agriculture and Business Teacher here at Vines High School.
-I have always had a passion for animals and over the last few years have developed a love for the business world and setting our students up for successful futures.
-I attended McKinney Boyd High School, and then went to Collin College for my associates degree.
+I am the Agriculture and Yearbook Teacher here at Vines High School and I am starting my 9th year as a proud Wildcat!
+I have always had a passion for animals and over the last few years have developed a love for yearbook so I am so excited that I get to take that over this year.
+I attended McKinney Boyd High School and then went to Collin College for my Associates Degree.
 I then transferred to West Texas A&M, where I went to school for Animal Science, and then began teaching while working on my Masters in Agriculture from Texas A&M Commerce.
-I am now happily married, living in Princeton with my gaggle of animal children, including my horse, corgi, 2 cats, guinea pig, hamster, and about 75 fish.
+I am now happily married, living in Princeton with my gaggle of animal children, including my horse, 3 corgis, 2 cats, and about 30 fish.

 I look forward to meeting your students, discovering their interests and teaching them about my favorite subjects!
 Please always feel free to reach out with questions, and I will get back to you!

 I will host tutorials Tuesdays and Thursdays from 4:30pm to 5:30pm.
 I do ask if your student plans to attend, have them contact me so I am prepared for them.
-Right now, with everything being virtual, there is a zoom link for tutorials that has been shared on google classroom.
+I may have FFA responsibilities and would appreciate being able to plan beforehand when I need to stay.

 The National FFA Organization